samtools/hts-specs/test/SAMtags/README.md

 ========================

 The purpose of these test files is to test parsing of the Mm and Ml tags.
-These succint Mm and Ml tags are present in the .sam files, with a more human readable expanded form in the .txt files.
+These succinct Mm and Ml tags are present in the .sam files, with a more human readable expanded form in the .txt files.
 Developers should check whether their implementation is able to convert between the two forms.